dgcamacho/so2021/presentation/_includes/functors.md

 Function pointers to non-member functions
 - Declaration: `<return_type> (*function_name) (<args>...)`
 - Allows passing functions as parameters
-- E.g. passing a custom compare function to `std::sort` (see later)
+- E.g. passing a custom compare function to `std::sort`
 - E.g. passing a callback to a method
 - Can be invoked in the same way as a function